exact-coder/exact-coder/README.md

 ### Web Developer && App Developer

-Hi There, I am a Full Stack developer who is always passionate about making something new.
-I am doing some unique projects and also cloning some reputed websites like Netflix, Youtube, and so on.
+Hi There, I am a full-stack developer who is always passionate about making something new.
+I am doing some unique projects and also cloning some reputed websites like Netflix, YouTube, and so on.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Coding is not only my profession but also my love.
-I believe in a quote by Winston Churchill who says that “I am always ready to learn although I do not always like being taught.”❤❤
+I believe in a quote by Winston Churchill who says “I am always ready to learn although I do not always like being taught.”❤❤

 Skills: